The 90-minute ferry ride from Naples to the island of Ischia was sunny and scenic.

 This path is lined with dirt that rises above your head, making you feel like you’re in a maze.
 It’s recommended to grab one of the free walking sticks near the beginning of the trail, as toward the top the ground becomes slippery white rock and stone steps surrounded by lush green flora.

 Multiple viewpoints let you take a break and gaze out over the Gulf of Naples and islands like Capri and Posida.
-Even better, at the top there’s a delicious restaurant, La Grotta de Fiore, with homemade ham, Epomeo-grown tomatoes and local wines (though as always I opted for my favorite refresher, the Aperol Spritz).
+Even better, at the top there’s a restaurant serving delicious Italian food called La Grotta de Fiore, with specialties like homemade ham, Epomeo-grown tomatoes, and local wines (though as always I opted for my favorite refresher, the Aperol Spritz).

 After the hike down our goal was to rent Vespas; however, as we’d never ridden before the shop we called advised us that Ischia’s narrow roads and hair pin-turns weren’t the safest for newbies.